 You can catch the Aircoach outside of both terminals.
 Fares are €7 for one-way and €12 for return.
 More information is available here.

-If you arrive to Dublin via train, the two major stations in the city are Connolly Station and Heuston Station.
+Arriving via train: If you arrive to Dublin via train, the two major stations in the city are Connolly Station and Heuston Station.
 The latter is much closer to city center, but in any case, you can take the Luas Red Line tram from either station to connect to Central Dublin.

-Cruises and ferries dock at the Dublin Port, about two miles outside of city center.
+Arriving via ship: Cruises and ferries dock at the Dublin Port, about two miles outside of city center.
 From here, you can take the 53 bus to points in Central Dublin.

-How to Get Around During your One Day in Dublin
+How to Get Around in Dublin

-Otherwise, Dublin has a relatively well-connected and efficient public transport system.
+Public transit: Otherwise, Dublin has a relatively well-connected and efficient public transport system.
 The two main ways to get around the city center are the Dublin Bus and the LUAS tram, which will get you everywhere you need to go in this 1 day in Dublin itinerary.

-If you didn’t pick up a Leap Card at the airport, you can purchase one at several outlets in Central Dublin, including Heuston Station, the Visit Ireland Centre, and the Discover Ireland Centre.
-See here for all locations for purchasing the Leap Visitor Card.
+If you’re planning to use public transit, I recommend getting a Leap Card, which can be used on buses, trams, the DART and commuter rail systems and will allow you to save a bit on fares.
+You can purchase one at several outlets in Central Dublin, including Heuston Station, the Visit Ireland Centre, and the Discover Ireland Centre.

-You might also consider purchasing a hop-on, hop-off bus tour – this is a great option for when you want to see as much as possible when you only have 1 day in Dublin, because they make a stop at all of the city’s most popular attractions!
+Hop-on, hop-off bus: You might also consider purchasing a hop-on, hop-off bus tour – this is a great option for when you want to see as much as possible when you only have 1 day in Dublin, because they make a stop at all of the city’s most popular attractions!

 Eat an Irish Breakfast